ToxicXing/SimpleHashMap/README.md

 ## Introduction
 This is an implementation of Simple HashMap using Java array and Java Linked data sturcture.
 ## Tricky Part
-Java use an array, let's say the name of the array is "table", to store key value pairs.
+Java uses an array, let's say the name of the array is "table", to store key value pairs.
 The tricky part is how Java decides at which position(i.e. index) Java puts them.
-The answer to this quesiton is a simple line of code.
+The answer to this quesiton is a simple code snippet.
 ```java
 int hash = key == null ?
 0 : key.hashCode();
 int len = table.length;